daattali/beautiful-jekyll/_posts/2017-06-19-Docker-in-vSphere-Part-1-Introduction.md

 You might be wondering by now *"But why not just get rid of the hypervisor and run the container engine bare metal?"*

-Well, all services can't run as containers, or at least not by snapping fingers.
+Well, all services can't run as containers, or at least not by snapping your fingers.
 In most cases virtual machines and containers will have to coexist for a time.
 Though if your structure plans on investing large enough amounts of resources in Docker it might be worth investing in a separate physical environment where Docker runs bare-metal.
-Another case of "it depends".
+Another case of "it depends" but I like the flexibility that vDVS and Photon offer.

 [Docker in vSphere : Part 2 - vDVS in details (to come)](http://vxav.fr)